warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-translatortextbot-build.png)

-1. Click on `messages` below `Function Apps` in the menu.
+1. Select `messages` from the Function Apps menu and click on `View files` right from the code.

     ![image](./media/azure-functions-bot/azure-portal-translatortextbot-messages.png)

-1. Click on `View files` on the right side and select `EchoDialog.csx`.
+1. Select `EchoDialog.csx` from the file list.

     ![image](./media/azure-functions-bot/azure-portal-translatortextbot-messages-echodialog.png)

-1. Replace the contents of the file EchoDialog.csx with the following code.
+1. Replace the contents of the file `EchoDialog.csx` with the following code.
 Make sure to replace `YOUR_SUBSCRIPTION_KEY` in line 195 with your Translator Text API subscription key.
-Go to [Exercise 8: 2.
-Cognitive Services and the Translator Text API](#ex8-2) 5. for how to find your subscription key.
+Read from mark 5. of [Exercise 8: 2.
+Cognitive Services and the Translator Text API](#ex8-2) for how to retrieve your subscription key.

 	```csharp
 	using System;